Today I wept.

 I wasn’t mourning the lives this virus is stealing.
 I wept because I watched an older university professor hold his first online lesson.
 How encouraging it is to watch someone thrown in the deep end, come out with grace and humility.

-At this time 2 stories come to mind.
-One is about 2 hamsters, another about a peanut seller.
+At this time two stories come to mind.
+One is about two hamsters, another about a peanut seller.

 A story about hamsters

 Once young Henrique set off to buy forbidden fruit.
 A pet of his own.
 He chose two hamsters, brought a cage and secreted them in the basement of the outhouse.
 They lived their lives in the abandoned sauna, eagerly awaiting little Henrique and his food.
 Then came the family holiday.